Disc 2. In the Line of Duty 2:

 Dreams are made of !
 Michelle Yeoh in her first action

-Girls with Guns action genre (we've had women fighting before as legendary
+Fighters Girls with Guns action genre (we've had women fighting before

 Malaysian ex-ballet dancer and beauty queen Michelle Yeoh showing she